 - no symptoms at all, or do not notice any of these changes in their vision over time

-There is no treatment for dry AMD, and it can suddenly change to wet AMD without you even noticing.
-The chances of your dry AMD progressing to the more severe wet stage increases as the disease progresses over time.
+There is no treatment for intermediate dry AMD, and it can suddenly change to wet AMD without you even noticing.
+The chances of your intermediate dry AMD progressing to the more severe wet stage increases as the disease progresses over time.

 1 in 3 patients convert to wet AMD in their other eye within 24 months after wet AMD was diagnosed in the first eye.
 Home monitoring for your other eye has been proven to help maintain your good vision.

-About 10-15% of people with dry AMD progress to a more advanced form called wet AMD.
+About 10-15% of people with intermediate dry AMD progress to a more advanced form called wet AMD.
 In wet AMD, abnormal blood vessels can suddenly leak fluid in the back of your eye without notice.
 It destroys the sharp, pinpoint vision needed to see clearly, which can cause permanent vision loss if left untreated.
 Wet AMD is also known as “neovascular” or “exudative” AMD.